MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *Suspension* means action taken by a suspending official under 9.407 to disqualify a contractor temporarily from Government contracting and Government-approved subcontracting; a contractor that is disqualified is “suspended.”

-*Sustainable acquisition* means acquiring goods and services in order to create and maintain conditions -
+*Sustainable acquisition* means acquiring goods and services in order to create and maintain conditions—

 (1) Under which humans and nature can exist in productive harmony; and

 (2) That permit fulfilling the social, economic, and other requirements of present and future generations.

 *System for Award Management (SAM)* means the primary Government repository for prospective Federal awardee and Federal awardee information and the centralized Government system for certain contracting, grants, and other assistance-related processes.
-It includes -
+It includes—

 (1) Data collected from prospective Federal awardees required for the conduct of business with the Government;